jacob-pro/astro-tablets/documents/src/methodology.md

 ## Planetary Visibilty

-When computing planetary visibility events I am using the default fixed arcus visionis parameters that are used in Alcyone Planetary, Stellar and Lunar Visibility [@alcyoneplsv]
+When computing planetary visibility events I am using the default fixed arcus visionis parameters that are used in Alcyone Planetary, Stellar and Lunar Visibility [@alcyoneplsv].

 ## Conversions